Axisymmetric pulsar magnetosphere revisited: Introduction

 Plasma behavior in the pulsar magnetosphere can be studied from first-principles using global kinetic simulations with explicitly implemented $e^\pm$ creation by accelerated particles.
 Such simulations were first performed by \citet[hereafter CB14]{chen_electrodynamics_2014}.
 They demonstrated that $e^\pm$ creation is sustained by particle acceleration in the Y-shaped current sheet.
 Their axisymmetric simulations used a spherical grid in $(\ln r,\theta)$ of size $512\times 512$, which allowed them to choose $\gamma_0=425$.

 CB14 observed no $e^\pm$ creation above the polar caps near the axis of the aligned rotator.
 This is consistent with $0<\alpha<1$ predicted in this region by the FFE model.
 However, when one takes into account general relativistic corrections, i.e. the Maxwell equations are solved in the curved spacetime around the neutron star, the frame dragging effect can increase $\alpha$ above unity at the poles \citep{beskin_general_1990,muslimov_general_1992,sakai_general_2003}.
-Using global kinetic simulations, \citet{philippov_ab_2015} showed that this effect can activate pair creation above the polar caps of the aligned rotator, for a sufficiently massive neutron star.
+Global kinetic simulations of \citet{philippov_ab_2015} included this effect, and they observed that it activated pair creation above the polar caps of the aligned rotator.

 The axisymmetric pulsar does not pulsate --- the symmetry of the aligned rotator implies that its emission is not modulated by rotation.
 For this reason alone, it is important to study inclined rotators, which requires full three-dimensional (3D) simulations.
 Inclined rotators have been studied with global kinetic simulations by \cite{philippov_ab-initio_2014,philippov_ab-initio_2015,cerutti_modelling_2016,Kalapotharakos18}.
 At large angles between $\bmu$ and $\bOm$, the magnetosphere significantly changes, as expected from 3D FFE simulations \citep{spitkovsky_time-dependent_2006}.